dnosit/eventExplorer/README.md

     RSS and XML, which would provide up to the next 1000 events.
 More information is available here: https://www.data.brisbane.qld.gov.au/data/dataset/brisbane-city-council-events
     b.
 This API applies to user stories 1 & 2.
-  2. The Weather API current and forecast information for Brisbane.
+  2. Willy Weather API current and forecast information for Brisbane.
     a.
-The application will use the API’s JSON format, which provides 3 days of weather forecasts for free (up to 20,000 calls per month).
-More information is available here:  https://www.weatherapi.com
+The application will use the API’s JSON format, which provides the first 5000 calls for free.
+More information is available here:  https://www.willyweather.com.au/

 Processing will be done as much as practically possible on the server side.
 The technologies to be deployed will include using the Ubuntu OS (18.04 LTS), Node JS, REST/JSON API usage, express middleware all packaged in a Docker container, which will then be deployed onto an AWS eC2 Linux VM, via a private code repository.